 To reach the anesthesia doctor, dial 901-595-3300 and ask for the anesthesiologist on call.
 Tell the St. Jude operator that your child has a nerve block infusion, and you must talk to the doctor right away.

 Call 911 right away if your child is having problems breathing or if there is a medical emergency.

 When will the catheter be removed?

+The catheter can stay in place up to a week after surgery but might be removed sooner if needed.
 When all the medicine has been given, your child will have a new bag connected in the clinic or it may be time to remove the catheter.
 The catheter can be removed in the clinic by the anesthesiologist or pain nurse.
-After the catheter is out, a self-stick bandage will be placed on the site.
-The bandage needs to stay in place for one (1) day.

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.